Vattenfall Clashindarroch Wind Farm Community Fund

 The Vattenfall Clashindarroch Wind Farm Community Fund supports charitable projects benefiting those living in the areas served by the community councils of Huntly, Strathbogie and Tap o’Noth and the area served by Cabrach Community Association.

-The Fund’s purpose, priorities and award levels were identified through consultation with residents from across the four area, the Clashindarroch Conversation, carried out in 2014.
+The fund’s purpose, priorities and award levels were identified through consultation with residents from across the four areas, the Clashindarroch Conversation, carried out in 2014.
 Details of the process and results of this can be found here.
 More information about the four communities can be found in the Community Profile.

-Read about the difference the Fund is making in the Year 5 Fund Report.
+Read about the difference the fund is making in the Year 6 Report here.

 Purpose of this fund